 Must the Employer Continue Health Benefits for Leave under USERRA?

 If an employee’s USERRA service is less than 31 days, the continuation of medical benefits is the same as when he or she is actively employed.
 Employees can opt to continue health insurance coverage under the employer’s health plan for up to 24 months for longer periods of service.
 If an employer’s policy is not to provide insurance coverage beyond 31 days, the employee is entitled to continuation coverage similar to COBRA coverage terms.

 The escalator principle levels the playing field so the employee remains entitled to the position he or she would have held had he or she not been on military leave.
 If an employee is on military leave from a civilian position that would have entitled the employee to advancement while the employee was on leave, the employer must provide the employee with that advancement.
 This obligation requires the employer to make reasonable efforts to train the employee to make him or her qualified for the advanced position.

 Must the Employer Provide Pension or Retirement Plan Contributions?

-The requirement to permit military leave (with or without pay) and to reassure service member employees that their jobs are waiting for the upon their return is clear.
+The requirement to permit military leave (with or without pay) and to reassure service member employees that their jobs are waiting for them upon their return is clear.
 The nuanced obligations employers owe to employees may be murkier to determine.
-Contact an experienced employment attorney at Gignilliat, Savitz & Bettis, LLP to review your circumstances or employee policies regarding military leave.
+Contact an experienced employment lawyer at Gignilliat, Savitz & Bettis, LLP to review your circumstances or employee policies regarding military leave.